Anto-Bazu/IndividualAssignment/README.md

 # IndividualAssignment
 This repo contains assignments that I have done individually while pursuing my course work

+#Question 2
+This program is designed to demonstrate the implementation of inheritance in C++.
+It consists of two classes: Person and Student.

+Person Class
+The Person class is a parent class that contains three data members age, firstname and lastname.
+It has two member methods, getValues() and setValues(), which can be used to retrieve and modify the values of the data members, respectively.
+Additionally, the Person class has a constructor that initializes all of its data members when an object of the class is created.

+Student Class
+The Student class is a child class that inherits from the Person class.
+In addition to the data members inherited from the Person class, Student class has two additional data members: institution and year.
+It also has a registrationNumber data member.
+The Student class has its constructor that initializes all the data members including the data members inherited from the Person class.

+Class Definitions
+Person Class
+Data Members
+age: an integer representing the age of the person
+firstname: a string representing the first name of the person
+lastname: a string representing the last name of the person Member Methods getValues(): a member method that returns the values of the data members setValues(): a member method that modifies the values of the data members
+Constructor: initializes all the data members
+Student Class
+Data Members
+age: an integer representing the age of the person
+firstname: a string representing the first name of the person
+lastname: a string representing the last name of the person
+institution: a string representing the institution where the student is enrolled
+year: an integer representing the year of study of the student
+registrationNumber: a string representing the registration number of the student Member Methods
+Constructor: initializes all the data members including the data members inherited from the Person class.

+#Question 3
 This C++ program demonstrates the concept of inheritance in object-oriented programming.
 It simulates a university registration system for courses and students.

 The program creates a hierarchy of classes using inheritance, with the parent class being Course and child classes ICT, Law, and Business.
 The ICT class is further subclassed into Cert, Dip, and BSc-IT.
 The BSc-IT class is then subclassed into Stage_1, Stage_2, and Stage_3.